bormaxi8080/osint-timeline/DRAFT.md

 Hiddify.
 A multi-platform proxy client based on [Sing-box](https://github.com/SagerNet/sing-box) universal proxy tool-chain.
 Hiddify offers a wide range of capabilities, like automatic node selection, TUN mode, remote profiles etc. Hiddify is ad-free and open-source.
 With support for a wide range of protocols, it provides a secure and private way for accessing free internet: https://github.com/hiddify/hiddify-app

 Transmission is a fast, easy, and free BitTorrent client.
 It comes in several flavors: A native macOS GUI application, GTK+ and Qt GUI applications for Linux, BSD, etc, A Qt-based Windows-compatible GUI application, A headless daemon for servers and routers, A web UI for remote controlling any of the above: https://github.com/transmission/transmission

+GuardDog is a CLI tool to Identify malicious PyPI and npm packages: https://github.com/DataDog/guarddog

 ----